-Optimal control under uncertainty and Bayesian parameters adjustments: Application to trading algorithms N. Baradel\, B. Bouchard, N. M. Dang April 13, 2016 Abstract We propose a general framework for the optimal control/design of trading algorithms in situations where market conditions or impact parameters are uncertain.
-Given a prior on the distribution of the unknown parameters, we explain how it should evolve according to the classical Bayesian rule after each sequence of trades.
+We propose a general framework for studying optimal impulse control problem in the presence of uncertainty on the parameters.
+Given a prior on the distribution of the unknown parameters, we explain how it should evolve according to the classical Bayesian rule after each impulse.
 Taking these progressive prior-adjustments into account, we characterize the optimal policy through a quasi-variational parabolic equation, which can be solved numerically.
-From the mathematical point of view, we indeed treat a quite general impulse control problem with unknown parameters, and the derivation of the dynamic programming equation seems to be new in this context.
+The derivation of the dynamic programming equation seems to be new in this context.
 The main difficulty lies in the nature of the set of controls which depends in a non trivial way on the initial data through the filtration itself.

-Typical examples of application are discussed.
-Key words: Optimal control, uncertainty, optimal trading.
+Key words: Optimal control, uncertainty, Bayesian filtering.
+MSC 2010: 49L20, 49L25